nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 3. How I could definitively resolve this question
 ```

-By systematically applying this triangulation methodology throughout this textbook, we'll demonstrate how to leverage the power of LLMs while minimizing their limitations, particularly for critical financial calculations and analyses.
+By systematically applying this triangulation methodology throughout this textbook, I'll demonstrate how to leverage the power of LLMs while minimizing their limitations, particularly for critical financial calculations and analyses.
+Every time we use an LLM in this course, we'll verify its output.
+No exceptions.

+# Chapter 1: Introduction to Computational Finance

+[Previous sections 1.1-1.3 as shown above]

 ## 1.4 Working with Financial Data

 Financial data serves as the foundation for all computational finance applications.
 Understanding how to acquire, process, and analyze financial data is essential for effective financial modeling and decision-making.
-This section covers the key aspects of working with financial data across our three computational platforms.
+This section covers the key aspects of working with financial data across our three computational platforms—but more importantly, it teaches you to think critically about data quality, because in finance, garbage in means garbage out.

+Here's what most textbooks won't tell you: the hardest part of financial analysis isn't the sophisticated models or complex mathematics.
+It's getting clean, reliable data and knowing when your data has problems.
+I've seen million-dollar trading strategies fail because someone didn't notice their data feed was missing dividends.
+I've watched students spend hours debugging code when the real problem was a single corrupted row in their dataset.
+So I'm going to teach you not just how to *get* data, but how to *interrogate* it—to look at it with skepticism and verify it's telling you the truth.

 ### Types of Financial Data